 If you select "User entered license key" as your license type, the License Details panel appears by default.
-On the License Details panel, enter the license key and then click Add.
-You can add multiple licenses for the various product options you want to use.
+On the License Details panel, browse to the location where you have saved the license key(s) and select the license key for the product you currently want to install.
+You can select only one license key at a time.